snuspl/nemo/README.md

 It specifies 12 transient containers with 4 cores and 1024MB memory each, and one reserved container with 2 cores and 1024MB memory.

-The property `num` is optional and its default value is 1. `capacity` is the number of `TaskGroup`s that can be run in the container and same as the number of CPU cores of the container.
+The property `num` is optional and its default value is 1. `capacity` is the number of `TaskGroup`s that can be run in an executor.
+We define this value to be identical to the number of CPU cores of the container.

 ## DAG Visualization
 Vortex Compiler and Engine stores JSON representation of intermediate DAGs.